Dean Rabbidge

 2016 Award Winner

 He took the opportunity with the award to study farm succession, business growth and business structure, which he found invaluable.
-Dean and Sarah have recently purchased the property off the family - a process that was assisted with the advice and experiences of PPP members.
+Dean and Sarah were eventually able to purchase the property off the family - a process that was assisted with the advice and experiences of the Award network.
+The sheep and beef business continues to grow.